 According to Shiri Cohen, PhD and author of the study,

 “It could be that for women, seeing that their male partner is upset reflects some degree of the man’s investment and emotional engagement in the relationship, even during difficult times.
 This is consistent with what is known about the dissatisfaction women often experience when their male partner becomes emotionally withdrawn and disengaged in response to conflict.”

 What is empathy?

 - Ask her about her day.
-Listen for the emotional content under the facts and dig deeper with her.
+Pay attention to the feelings underneath the facts and ask questions.

-- Let her see you practicing empathy in other areas of your life.
+- Let her see you demonstrating empathy in other areas of your life.

 Empathy has the power to connect just as easily as a lack of empathy can disconnect.
 In the study above, relationship satisfaction was related to men’s ability to read their female partner’s positive emotions correctly.
 It also must be noted that men need empathy too!
 Healthy and secure relationships need this type of resonance on some level to avoid a build up of resentment.
 Couples can benefit from a better appreciation of the other’s efforts to be empathetic.
 This is a helpful piece on empathy in relationships that includes an exercise to do with your partner.1